One of the more popular entry-level electric shavers from Braun is the Series 3.

 Braun Series 3 3010s ProSkin [latest]

 The ProSkin is the latest Series 3 (or S3) variant that’s now waterproof up to 5 meters.
-So this is usable inside the shower, or in the tub using your favorite shaving cream or gel.
+You can use this inside the shower or tub using your favorite shaving cream or gel.

 Here are some options for the Braun Series 3 shavers: